janetacarr/depstar/doc/cli-tools.md

 # CLI Tools Usage

-If you are using the latest prerelease of the Clojure CLI, 1.10.3.905 onward, you can install `depstar` as a "tool" instead of updating your `deps.edn` file and then invoke it using the following commands:
+If you are using at least version 1.10.3.933 of the Clojure CLI, you can install `depstar` as a "tool" instead of updating your `deps.edn` file and then invoke it using the following commands:

 ```bash
 clojure -Ttools install com.github.seancorfield/depstar '{:git/tag "v2.1.267"}' :as depstar